Emirates Airline Festival of Literature 2017 Officially Welcomes Authors to Dubai

 Dubai, 8 March, 2017: The official Emirates Airline Festival of Literature Welcome Ceremony took place at the recently launched Etihad Museum.
 The special event Love Letters to the UAE welcomed the majority of the 184 attending authors at this historic venue who then had the chance to tour the museum.
 Everyone was able to savour Emirati cuisine at dinner and also listen to both Emiratis and expatriates share a personal memory or anecdote in the form of a ‘letter’.
 The evening was sponsored by the Festival’s partner Dubai Culture & Arts Authority (Dubai Culture), the Emirate’s dedicated Authority for heritage, arts, and culture, and the dinner was sponsored by Seven Sands Restaurant, who specialise in gourmet Emirati cuisine.

-Attending the event was Her Highness Sheikha Latifa Bint Mohammed Bin Rashid Al Maktoum, Vice Chairman, Dubai Culture & Arts Authority, Vice Chairman, Emirates Literature Foundation.
-His Excellency Sheikh Nahyan Mubarak Al Nahyan, UAE Cabinet Member and Minister of Culture and Knowledge Development and His Excellency Mohammad Al-Murr, Federal National Council Speaker presented keynote speeches and welcomed the visiting writers.
+Attending the event was Her Highness Sheikha Latifa Bint Mohammed Bin Rashid Al Maktoum, Vice Chairman, Dubai Culture & Arts Authority, Vice Chairman, Emirates Literature Foundation and His Excellency Mohammad Al-Murr, Federal National Council Speaker presented keynote speeches and welcomed the visiting writers.

 In celebration of the UK/UAE 2017 Year of Creative Collaboration, the evening concluded with key speakers sharing a brief commentary on their personal experiences of living in the UAE.
 Reciting their ‘letters’ were Sultan Al Qassemi, Emirati columnist and social media commentator, Ali Mostafa, Emirati filmmaker, director and producer of City of Life, Fatma Al Marri, CEO of the Dubai Schools Agency which is part of the KHDA, Alison Collins, Founder of the Majlis Gallery in the Al Fahidi Historic Neighbourhood, children’s author Julia Johnson, Lady Audrey Flanagan, a longtime resident of Dubai and wife of the late Sir Maurice Flanagan, who until his retirement, was the Executive Vice Chairman of Emirates Airline and Dr Rafia Ghubash, President of the Arab Network for Women in Science and Technology and as Founder of The Women’s Museum.
 The evening was hosted by Shahnaz Pakravan, long-time Festival supporter.